Student Conduct Appeal Process

 5. Final Review

-All decisions of the Student-Faculty Judiciary are final.
-The original appellant may seek a review, in writing, by the University President or his/her designee, within 48 hours of receipt of official notification.
+All decisions of the Student-Faculty Review Board are final.
+The original appellant may seek a review, in writing, by the university president or his/her designee, within 48 hours of receipt of official notification.
 This request for review must contain relevant specific evidence consistent with 4.I.3.